markqvist/Reticulum/docs/source/gettingstartedfast.rst

     :target: _images/nomadnet_3.png

-`Nomad Network <https://github.com/markqvist/nomadnet>`_ is a user-facing client in the development for the messaging and information-sharing protocol `LXMF <https://github.com/markqvist/lxmf>`_, another project built with Reticulum.
+`Nomad Network <https://github.com/markqvist/nomadnet>`_ is a user-facing client for the messaging and information-sharing protocol `LXMF <https://github.com/markqvist/lxmf>`_, another project built with Reticulum.

 You can install Nomad Network via pip: